CamiloGTR/awesome-software-for-students/README.md

 ## DVD-CD

 ## Media Player
-* VLC
+* [VLC](https://www.videolan.org/vlc/index.html): Media Player with built-in codecs.
 * [MPV](https://mpv.io/): A free, open source, and cross-platform media player.
-* [SMPlayer](https://www.smplayer.info/): A free Media Player with built-in codecs.
-It supports for Chromecast.
+* [SMPlayer](https://www.smplayer.info/): Media Player with built-in codecs.
+It supports Chromecast.

 ## Programming
 * Github for Education:
-* [Scratch](https://scratch.mit.edu/): Scratch is a free programming language and online community where you can create your own interactive stories, games, and animations
+* [Scratch](https://scratch.mit.edu/): Free programming language and online community where you can create your own interactive stories, games, and animations.
+Its main focus is on children or people new to programming.
-* [Notepad++](https://notepad-plus-plus.org/): a free source code editor which supports several programming languages running under the MS Windows environment.
+* [Notepad++](https://notepad-plus-plus.org/): Source code editor which supports several programming languages running under the MS Windows environment.
 * [Atom](https://atom.io/): Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for plug-ins written in Node.js, and embedded Git Control, developed by GitHub
 * Visual Studio:
 * [Sublime Text](https://www.sublimetext.com/3)